MicrosoftDocs/customer-insights/ci-docs/data/customer-insights-dataverse.md

 ## Enable data sharing with Dataverse from your own Azure Data Lake Storage (preview)

-In [your own Azure Data Lake Storage account](own-data-lake-storage.md), verify the user setting up the Customer Insights environment has at least **Storage Blob Data Reader** permissions on the `customerinsights` container in the storage account.
+In [your own Azure Data Lake Storage account](own-data-lake-storage.md), verify the user who sets up the Customer Insights - Data environment has at least **Storage Blob Data Reader** permissions on the `customerinsights` container in the storage account.

 > [!NOTE]
 > Data sharing is applicable only if you use your own Azure Data Lake Storage account.
-This setting isn't available if the Customer Insights environment uses the default Dataverse storage.
+This setting isn't available if the environment uses the default Dataverse storage.

 ### Limitations